hiyokun-d/Farm-game/README.md

   - A small **UI framework** built from scratch (labels, buttons, item slots, overlays).
   - External **data-driven design** using text files (`itemData.dat`, CSV tile maps).

 You can run the game following the commands in section **3.3** or via any Java IDE, then use this README as a guide to the mechanics and code structure during your evaluation or presentation.

+Clue:
+“To read the hidden message, shift each letter forward by 3.
+(Like harvesting letters — they grow when shifted.)”